The McKnight Foundation, a family foundation based in Minnesota, advances a more just, creative, and abundant future where people and planet thrive.

-The McKnight Theater Artist Fellowships at the Playwrights’ Center recognize theater artists other than playwrights whose work demonstrates exceptional artistic merit and whose primary residence is in the state of Minnesota.
+The McKnight Theater Artist Fellowships at the Playwrights’ Center recognize theater artists other than playwrights.
+The intent of the program is to recognize and support mid-career artists living and working in Minnesota who demonstrate a sustained level of accomplishment, commitment, and attributes of artistic merit.
 The $25,000 fellowships are intended to significantly advance recipients’ art and careers.

 - Declare your intent to apply

 - Add an event to the performance calendar